 From a rational standpoint, it shouldn’t matter how much we’ve already invested our hearts, time or money into something.
 If we’re unhappy with the results, it’s time to cut bait.
 It doesn’t make sense to continue throwing valuable resources at something that’s not working.
 Right?
 But that’s not human nature: It’s hard to admit that we’re wrong, and it’s even harder to walk away from something where we’ve exerted effort and not gleaned the results we anticipated.
 We’re biased because of the cost we’ve sunk into something or someone.

 Now, do you have some tough decisions to make?
-We recommend at least a full 15 minutes in the present moment to help clear your perspective.
+We recommend 15 minutes in the present moment to clear your perspective.